 According to the Business Plan, why does The Victoria Park Xavier Hockey Club want to develop a synthetic turf hockey field here?

 The Victoria Park Xavier Hockey Club (VPXHC) is currently located at Fletcher Park, which is shared with the Perth Cricket Club.
 Fletcher Park does not have the capacity to accommodate a synthetic hockey facility and maintain a quality A Grade turf wicket.
 It is for this reason, the VPXHC has sought for numerous years, an alternative reserve within the ToVP to develop a synthetic hockey facility.
-See Page 100
+See Page i of the Business Case.

 VICTORIA PARK XAVIER HOCKEY CLUB currently attracts members from across the metropolitan area and from diverse suburbs.
 This is a characteristic of the sport in general, which tends to attract membership to clubs based on historic loyalties of generations of families and networks associated with education institutions.
 Hockey operates contrarily to other traditional rectangular field sports which generally attract 90% or more of their members from within a 5km catchment of their home base.
 It is therefore challenging to fully assess the ‘real’ demand for a facility based purely on population and demographic influences.
-See Page 118
+See Page 19 of the Business Case.

 NOTE: If this is true, attempts to link the anticipated growth in Club Membership with the anticipated increase in population may well be a fruitless exercise.